Eaindra-Zh/Eaindra-Zh/README.md

 😎 Passionate about learning multiple programming languages 😎

 - 🔭 Currently working on writing my own portfolio website
-- 🌱 Currently learning SQL, Tableau, Dutch, CSS, and Javascript
+- 🌱 Currently learning intermediate-level SQL, Tableau, Dutch, CSS, and Javascript
 - 💪 Experienced with PowerBI, Excel, Python, and RStudio
 - 🤔 Undertook various data analysis projects, from both professional and academic settings
 - 🍃 A free spirit through and through; dislikes being bound and loves learning multiple new fields.
 Jack of all trades